James works on the development of fast radiative transfer models.

 Cloud detection algorithms

-James joined the Satellite Applications team in 2007 after obtaining an MSc in Remote Sensing and Image Processing from Edinburgh University.
-As an undergraduate James studied Maths at Cambridge University.
+James joined the Satellite Applications (now Satellite and Surface Assimilation) team in 2007 after obtaining an MSc in Remote Sensing and Image Processing from Edinburgh University.
+Initially James worked on developing and improving algorithms to identify cloud-contaminated pixels in imagery from the MSG satellites.
+He has been working on the RTTOV model since 2010.
+As an undergraduate, James studied Maths at Cambridge University.